British rugby league system: Tier 2: Championship

 Below the Super League is the RFL Championship.
 A similar play-off structure which accumulates with the Championship Grand Final is used to determine the winners of the Championship.
 First place in regular season is awarded the RFL Championship Leaders' Shield.

-Tier 3: National Conference League
+Tier 3: National Leagues

-The highest amateur league is the National Conference League, which consists of two national divisions (National Premier and National Division 1) and four regional National Conferences (Cumbria, North-West, Southern and Yorkshire).
+The third tier is the National Leagues, which consists of two national divisions (National Premier League and National League One) and five regional National Conferences (Cumbria, North-West, Southern, Yorkshire A and Yorkshire B).
+The National Leagues are the highest level of amateur rugby league and form part of the National Community Rugby League.